dhrubo55/personal-blog/content/posts/day97-part3.md

     // If triggerTime is in the past, this is negative = available immediately }

-// CORRECT: This is actually correct behavior!
+// CORRECT: This is correct behavior!
 // Negative delay = task is ready immediately
 ```